keystonejs/keystone/examples/document-field/README.md

 You can also access a GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql), which allows you to directly run GraphQL queries and mutations.

-And in a separate terminal, run this to start the front-end dev server:
+In a separate terminal, start the front-end dev server:

 ```
 yarn dev:site